WoozyMasta/dayz-ctl/README.md

 `DXVK_HUD=fps` ... `DXVK_HUD=full`

-* `devinfo` — Displays the name of the GPU and the driver version.
+* `devinfo` - Displays the name of the GPU and the driver version.
-* `fps` — Shows the current frame rate.
+* `fps` - Shows the current frame rate.
-* `frametimes` — Shows a frame time graph.
+* `frametimes` - Shows a frame time graph.
-* `submissions` — Shows the number of command buffers submitted per frame.
+* `submissions` - Shows the number of command buffers submitted per frame.
-* `drawcalls` — Shows the number of draw calls and render passes per frame.
+* `drawcalls` - Shows the number of draw calls and render passes per frame.
-* `pipelines` — Shows the total number of graphics and compute pipelines.
+* `pipelines` - Shows the total number of graphics and compute pipelines.
-* `descriptors` — Shows the number of descriptor pools and descriptor sets.
+* `descriptors` - Shows the number of descriptor pools and descriptor sets.
-* `memory` — Shows the amount of device memory allocated and used.
+* `memory` - Shows the amount of device memory allocated and used.
-* `gpuload` — Shows estimated GPU load.
+* `gpuload` - Shows estimated GPU load.
 May be inaccurate.
-* `version` — Shows DXVK version.
+* `version` - Shows DXVK version.
-* `api` — Shows the D3D feature level used by the application.
+* `api` - Shows the D3D feature level used by the application.
-* `cs` — Shows worker thread statistics.
+* `cs` - Shows worker thread statistics.
 * `compiler` — Shows shader compiler activity
-* `samplers` — Shows the current number of sampler pairs used [D3D9 Only]
+* `samplers` - Shows the current number of sampler pairs used [D3D9 Only]
 * `scale=x` — Scales the HUD by a factor of x (e.g. 1.5)

 Frame rate limit `DXVK_FRAME_RATE=0`

 <!-- Links -->
+[eng 🇬🇧]: README.md
+[ua 🇺🇦]: README.ua.md
+[rus 🇷🇺]: README.ru.md
+[logo]: extra/dayz-ctl-logo.svg

 [DayZ]: https://dayz.com
 [Bohemia Interactive]: https://www.bohemia.net/games/dayz
 [221100]: https://store.steampowered.com/app/221100